Number 1 Beach in the world – Boracay Beach Philippines

-Boracay Island is in Southeast Asia, about 316 kms or two hundred nautical miles south from the capital of the country, called Manila and part of the Panay Island group in the Western Visayan region of the country.
-The island of Boracay is the Philippine’s most well known tourism attraction and the island itself is composed of three main ‘barangays’ or small districts which are called Manoc-Manoc, Balabag and Yapak.
+Boracay Island is in Southeast Asia, about 316 kms south from the capital of the country, called Manila.
+They are part of the Panay Island group in the Western Visayan region of the country.
+The island of Boracay is the Philippine’s most well known tourism attraction.
+Boracay island is composed of three main ‘barangays’ or small districts which are called Manoc-Manoc, Balabag and Yapak.

 These are actually three of the 17 small districts which comprise the town of Malay in which Boracay belongs to.
 The island is governed in by both the provincial government of Aklan and the Philippine Department of Tourism or DOT.
-Local and international visitors and vacationers go to Boracay to experience what the powdery white sands and crystal clear waters of the beach are all about.
+Local and international visitors go to Boracay to experience the powdery white sands and crystal clear waters of boracay beach.

 Etymology of the name “Boracay”

-Bo-ra-cay as said in three syllables, is attributed to the Aklanese or local dialect’s word “Borac” which, when translated to English means Cotton.
-This is in connection to the colour and texture of the world famous sand of the island.
+Bo-ra-cay as said in three syllables, is attributed to the Aklanese or local dialect.
+The word “Borac” which, when translated to English means Cotton.
+This is in connection to the color and texture of the world famous sand of the island.

-There are over a dozen big and small places on the island which have been classified as beaches, some of the most well known are of course White Beach, Diniwid Beach, Punta Bunga Beach, Balinghai Beach, Bulabog Beach, Lagutan Beach, Tambisaan Beach, Manoc Manoc Beach, Cagban Beach, Puka Beach or Yapak Beach, Ilig Iligan Beach, Tulubhan Beach and also Lapus Lapus Beach.
+There are over a dozen big and small places on the island which have been classified as beaches.
+The well known beaches are White Beach, Diniwid Beach, Punta Bunga Beach, Balinghai Beach, Bulabog Beach, Lagutan Beach, Tambisaan Beach, Manoc Manoc Beach, Cagban Beach, Puka Beach or Yapak Beach, Ilig Iligan Beach, Tulubhan Beach and also Lapus Lapus Beach.

-Boracay Island’s shape is somewhat similar to a butterfly, which is appropriate for its beauty.
+The shape of Boracay island is somewhat similar to a butterfly, which is appropriate for its beauty.
 The whole island is about 7 kilometers in length and 1 kilometer wide at its narrowest point.
 In terms of governance, Boracay is a portion of the town of Malay, Aklan Province within the Panay island group.
 This is just one island collection of islands which comprise the middle region of the Philippine’s island chains.

-Now Yapak Beach is one of the beaches which is found over some of the island’s hills and is located a few meters distant from the primary tourist areas.
+Yapak Beach is one of the beaches which is found over some of the island’s hills.
+The beach is located a few meters distant from the primary tourist areas.
 Although it is composed of gorgeous, unspoiled sands away from the crowds such as the Puka and Balinghai Beaches.
 It is also the location of the sole 72-par golf course on the island called the Fairways and Bluewaters golf and country club.
 Getting there takes only 3-5 minutes by tricycle from White Beach and the heart of Boracay.